Why are some people so selfish? Is selfishness a virtue or a vice? Is it good or is it evil?

 Dealing with a selfish person

-The most important thing to do when dealing with a selfish reason is to figure out the reason for his selfishness and then work on eliminating that reason.
-All other methods and efforts of dealing with him are going to be in vain.
+The most important thing to do when dealing with a selfish person is to figure out the reason behind their selfishness and then work on eliminating that reason.
+All other methods and efforts of dealing with a selfish person are going to be in vain.

-Ask yourselves questions like…Why is he being selfish?
-What is he feeling so insecure about?
-Are you making unrealistic demands of him?
-Is he really in a position to meet your demands?
-We are often too quick to label someone ‘selfish’ instead of admitting that we failed to persuade them or that our demands are unreasonable.
+We are often quick to label someone ‘selfish’ instead of admitting that we failed to persuade them or that our demands are unreasonable.

 But what if they are really being selfish and you’re not just falsely labeling them?